The Accessibility of Styled Form Controls

 Regarding screen reader announcements...

-Note the documentation of screen reader announcements is based on using the indicated versions of each screen reader and browser, as indicated in each test.
-The test results are as up to date as indicated on each test page.
+Note the documentation of screen reader announcements is based on using the versions of the screen reader and browser combos, as indicated on each test page.
+Be sure to check the last updated date of each test page.
 Documentation is noted as "updated" when new testing or techniques have changed.
-Editorial updates may not constitute a change in the noted updated date.
+Editorial updates may not constitute a change in the posted updated date.

 Things may change as browsers and screen readers are updated, so please refer to these as a snapshot in time rather than being definitive results.

-If you find that announcements and/or support as changed, please file an issue!
+If you find that announcements and/or support has changed, please file an issue!

 Checkboxes and Radio Buttons

 Styled HTML checkboxes, and radio button patterns.

 Checkboxes can be used as a single form option, or grouped with similar checkboxes.
 Within a group, one or more checkboxes may be checked by the user.
-In contrast, radio buttons provide users two or more options to choose from, but only one option may be chosen from a single radio button grouping.
+In contrast, radio buttons provide users two or more options to choose from, but only one option may be chosen from a radio button grouping at a time.